Leggett & Platt Governance

 Board Composition and Leadership

 Leggett's Board is made up of eleven directors, nine of whom are independent as defined by the rules of the New York Stock Exchange.
-Karl Glassman, Leggett's CEO, serves as Chairman, and Judy Odom serves as the independent Lead Director.
+Karl Glassman serves as Board Chairman, and Robert Brunner serves as the independent Lead Director.
 Our independent directors regularly meet without management present.

 All of our key Board committees consist solely of independent directors.
-The Board of Directors has standing Audit, Compensation, and Nominating & Corporate Governance Committees, which operate under written charters approved by the Board.
+The Board of Directors has standing committees for Audit, Human Resources and Compensation, and Nominating, Governance and Sustainability, which operate under written charters approved by the Board.